 This examination takes into account the original Momentum and Momentum 2.0.
 It does not include the On-Ear versions.
 I believe the Momentum 2.0 Over Ear (Wired) to be the headphone most worthy of your dollar.

 Color.
-The Mixr comes in Black, White, Red, Orange, Yellow, Green, and Blue.
+The Mixr comes in many colors.
 The Momentum comes in Black, Ivory, and Brown.

 The many faces of Momentum

 Sort of like the Beats (but not really), the Momentum’s also have a few different versions you should know about:

 I would definitely go for the Momentum 2.0 Over Ear Wired headphones out of everything mentioned here.
 They edge the Mixr out because of they’re overall more natural and balanced sound.
 While the treble leaves a little to be desired, their mid-range and detailed bass response more than makes up for it.
 Their sense of depth and air make them a great solution for relaxing or on the go listening.